anarsuleymanli7/XML_Files/README.md

 XML uses tags enclosed in angle-brackets (<../>) to define elements and attributes.

-In this repository you can find some patterns of XML documents.
+In this code library you can find some patterns of XML documents.